 - Live data can be read from Ethernet, FDDI, PPP, Token-Ring, IEEE 802.11, Classical IP over ATM, and loopback interfaces (at least on some platforms; not all of those types are supported on all platforms)

-- Captured network data can be browsed via a GUI, or via the TTY-mode "tethereal" program
+- Captured network data can be browsed via a GUI or the TTY-mode "tethereal" program

 - Capture files can be programmatically edited or converted via command-line switches to the "editcap" program